OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 ``Protocol`` objects are often used as part of a ``Transformation``, although they can be used on their own alongside ``ChemicalSystem``\s and ``ComponentMapping``\s (when needed) to obtain free energy difference estimates.
 Individual ``Protocol`` subclasses obtain these estimates in a wide variety of ways, with varying domains of applicability and effectiveness.

+The :meth:`.Protocol.create` method is used to generate :ref:`ProtocolDAGs <protocoldag>` that can be executed to produce :ref:`ProtocolDAGResults <protocoldagresult>`.
+The :meth:`.Protocol.gather` method is used in turn to aggregate the contents of many :ref:`ProtocolDAGResults <protocoldagresult>` into a :ref:`ProtocolResult <protocolresult>`.

 .. note::
     The :class:`.Protocol` is an *extensible point* of the library, and is intended to be subclassed to enable new applications.